mikeizbicki/cmc-csci046/week_10/README.md

     1. Binary search trees (BSTs) let us perform both insertion and deletion in O(log n) time.

         1. The "right" way to think of them is as a combination of sorting and binary search algorithms merged together in one.

+        1. Technically, the BST doesn't guarantee worst case runtimes of O(log n) time.

+        1. It guarantees that the works case runtimes are O(height), and the height is O(n) in the worst case.

+        1. Next week, we will extend the BST to the AVL tree, which guarantees the height is O(log n).

     1. The downside of BSTs is that their implementations will get very complicated.
        Fortunately, they only need to be implemented once, then everyone else can use them.